marcorinck/ngStart/README.md

 ###CSS files

 You can create as many css files as you want.
-You should place them in the [src/main/css](src/main/css/) folder. *grunt install" will pick them up automatically from there.
+You should place them in the [src/main/css](src/main/css/) folder.
+"grunt install" will pick them up automatically from there.

 You must include all css files in the HTML files manually for local development with *grunt web* target.
 Look for the sample.css file that gets included in the sample index.html.